Skip to main content

 Key Architecture Concepts

 Protocol adapters.
-Each firmware (ArduPilot, PX4, Betaflight) has its own adapter that implements the DroneProtocol TypeScript interface.
+Each firmware (ArduPilot, PX4, Betaflight, iNav) has its own adapter that implements the DroneProtocol TypeScript interface.
 The adapters handle the differences between MAVLink and MSP, between ArduPilot parameter names and PX4 parameter names, and between different capability sets.
 New firmware support means writing a new adapter.
 Zustand stores.
 All state lives in Zustand stores.
 Components subscribe to store slices via selectors.
 Stores are independent.
 The telemetry store uses ring buffers (300 samples) for time-series data.
 Pattern generators.
-Mission patterns (survey grid, spiral, corridor, etc.) are pure functions.
+Mission patterns (survey grid, orbit, corridor, etc.) are pure functions.
 They take configuration in and return waypoints out.
 No React, no side effects.
 You can add new patterns by writing a generator function and registering it in the pattern registry.

 Setting Up the Drone Agent